-We incurred net losses of €53.3 million, €29.8 million and €24.2 million for the years ended December 31, 2019, 2018 and 2017, respectively.
-In addition, our accumulated deficit as of December 31, 2019 was €134.4 million.
+We incurred net losses of \in 45.6 million, \in 34.0 million and \in 53.3 million for the years ended December 31, 2021, 2020 and 2019, respectively.
+In addition, our accumulated deficit as of December 31, 2021 was \in 214.0 million.

-We expect our net losses to increase as we advance IFX-1 into additional, as well as larger and later-stage clinical trials.
-To date, we have not commercialized any products or generated any revenues from the sale of products, and absent the realization of sufficient revenues from product sales, we may never attain profitability.
+We expect our net losses to increase as we advance vilobelimab and other product candidates into additional clinical trials, as well as larger and later-stage clinical trials.
+To date, we have not commercialized any products or generated any revenues from the sale of products and absent the realization of sufficient revenues from product sales, we may never attain profitability.
 We have devoted substantially all of our financial resources and efforts to research and development, including preclinical studies and clinical trials.
 Our net losses may fluctuate significantly from quarter to quarter and year to year.
 Net losses and negative cash flows have had, and will continue to have, an adverse effect on our shareholders' equity and working capital.